urb4n3/urb4n3/README.md

 <pre>
  ~> <strong>cat aboutme.txt</strong>
-  I usually just code for fun, but are now pursuing becoming a functional member of society idk.
+  I usually just code for fun, but are now pursuing becoming a functional member of society heh.
-  Currently i am working on a collaborative webapp among some friends.
+  Currently i am writing my bachelor thesis in <a href="https://www.ntnu.no/studier/bdigsec">Digital Infrastructure and Cybersecurity</a>, i also do some occational work on a collaborative webapp among some friends.

  ~> <strong>ls projects</strong>
   - <a href="https://captcha-quest.web.app/">Captcha Quest</a>